Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Results

 \subsection{Mobility}

 It is instructive to investigate the impact of the pseudogap phase on the mobility $\mu$ of the charge carriers.
 We estimate $\mu$ in two separate ways.
-First, by looking at the magneto-resistance, which varies as MR~$\propto (\omega_{\rm c} \tau)^2 \propto (\mu H)^2$ in the weak-field limit, where $\omega_{\rm c}$ is the cyclotron frequency and $\tau$ the scattering time.
-The MR in our data does vary as $H^2$ (Fig.~3).
-In Fig.~9b, we plot the relative MR as a function of temperature, evaluated at 37.5~T, for two dopings, above and below \pstar.
-At $p = 0.24 >$~\pstar, we see that the MR decreases monotonically with increasing temperature, by a factor of $\sim 8$ between $T=0$ and $T = 80$~K (Fig.~9b).
-This is roughly consistent with the 3-fold increase in $\rho$ over that interval (Fig.~9a), reflecting an increase in scattering rate (decrease in $\tau$) by a factor $\sim 3$.
+First, by looking at the magneto-resistance, which varies as MR~$\propto (\omega_{\rm c} \tau)^2 \propto (\mu H)^2$ in the weak-field limit, where $\omega_{\rm c}$ is the cyclotron frequency and $\tau$ is the scattering time.
+The MR in our data does vary as $H^2$ (Fig.~9).
+In Fig.~9(b), we plot the relative MR as a function of temperature, evaluated at 37.5~T, for two dopings, above and below \pstar.
+At $p = 0.24 >$~\pstar, we see that the MR decreases monotonically with increasing temperature, by a factor of $\sim 8$ between $T=0$ and $T = 80$~K [Fig.~9(b)].
+This is roughly consistent with the three-fold increase in $\rho$ over that interval [Fig.~9(a)], reflecting an increase in scattering rate (decrease in $\tau$) by a factor $\sim 3$.

-Comparing the data at $p = 0.24$ with MR data at $p = 0.22 <$~\pstar~reveals a striking fact: even though the resistivity now undergoes a huge upturn that causes a 6-fold enhancement of its value at $T = 0$ (Fig.~9a), the MR is virtually identical to (perhaps even slightly larger than) what it was above \pstar~(Fig.~9b), \ie~it is essentially unaffected by the onset of the pseudogap.
+Comparing the data at $p = 0.24$ with MR data at $p = 0.22 <$~\pstar~reveals a striking fact: even though the resistivity now undergoes a huge upturn that causes a five-fold enhancement of its value at $T = 0$ [Fig.~9(a)], the MR is virtually identical to (perhaps even slightly larger than) what it was above \pstar~[Fig.~9(b)], \ie~it is essentially unaffected by the onset of the pseudogap.
 This demonstrates two important facts.
 First, the upturn in the resistivity is not due to an increase in scattering rate.
 Second, the upturn reflects essentially the full drop in carrier density, without the usual compensating enhancement of the mobility across a transition, so that $\rho \sim 1 / (n e \mu) \sim 1 / n$.
+The same observation, $\rho \sim 1 / n$, was made in LSCO [\onlinecite{Laliberte2016}].
+This interesting property of the pseudogap phase provides a window on the nature of disorder scattering in that phase.